Lumbar Disk Disease (Herniated Disk)

 more detailed than general X-rays.

-- Electromyography (EMG).
-A test that measures muscle response or electrical activity in response to a nerve’s
+Electromyography (EMG).
+This test measures muscle response or electrical activity in response to a nerve’s

 How is lumbar disk disease treated?